-Be part of the holiday memories with video chat apps
+Be part of the memories, even if you can’t be there in person, with video call apps

-But what if video chat is not as easy as hitting a button?
+But what if it’s not as easy as hitting a button?

 What happens when you have the right device with the right app but encounter technical difficulties along the way?
-Asurion’s tech experts offer these video chat troubleshooting suggestions:
+Asurion’s Soluto™tech experts offer these suggestions:

-- Check the internet connection.
-Chat apps like FaceTime and Google Duo connect more easily through Wi-Fi.
+- Check the internet connection Face chat apps like FaceTime and Google Hangouts connect more easily through Wi-Fi as opposed to 4G or 3G.
 Wi-Fi also ensures that you won’t use up that limited phone data.

-- Restart your device and close apps you aren’t using.
-Close all other apps currently running on your device, as they might be slowing down your device by running in the background.
+- Restart your device and close apps you aren’t using Close all other apps currently running on your device, as they might be slowing down your device by running in the background.
+Similarly, don’t stream Netflix or a YouTube video while making video calls.
+Channel all your device’s bandwidth to the video call.
 A quick restart should clear the air for connection.

 Still having trouble?
 If you are enrolled in your phone carrier’s protection and support program, you may already have access to personalized tech experts who can help you learn, grow and do more with your technology.